Manage Runtime Configuration with decK

 -

-Global plugins are plugins that apply to all services, routes, and consumers in the runtime group, as applicable.
+Global plugins are plugins that apply to all services, routes, and consumers in the control plane, as applicable.
 For example, you can configure proxy caching on all your services at once with one

 proxy-cache